A career as an interpreter is one of the most sought-after careers involving Japanese.

 (vi) Japan

-As a result of Japan’s aging population, Japanese businesses are always looking for talented foreign workers.
-That is why Japan has collaboration and MoU with many countries, including India.
+Due to Japan’s aging population, Japanese businesses always look for talented foreign workers.
+That is why Japan has collaborations and MoUs with many countries, including India.

 The association allows many qualified foreign employees to work in Japan.
 This is a costly operation, but there are methods to reduce the cost.